grpc/grpc.github.io/_posts/2018-08-14-grpc-with-protobuf.md

 ## What is a Service Anyways?

 From the point of view of gRPC, a _Service_ is a collection of _Methods_.
 In Java, a method is represented as a [`MethodDecriptor`](https://grpc.io/grpc-java/javadoc/io/grpc/MethodDescriptor.html).
 Each `MethodDescriptor` includes the name of the method, a `Marshaller` for encoding requests, and a `Marshaller` for encoding responses.
 They also include addition detail, like if the call is streaming.
-For simplicitly, we'll stick with unary RPCs which have a single request and single response.
+For simplicity, we'll stick with unary RPCs which have a single request and single response.

 Since we won't be generating any code, we'll need to write the message classes ourselves.
 There are four methods, each which have a request and a response type.
 This means we need to make eight messages: